Vladimir Abrikosov

-Vladimir Vladimirovich Abrikosov (22 October 1880 – 22 July 1966) was a Catholic priest of the Byzantine rite who converted from Russian Orthodoxy and a member of Russian apostolate in the diaspora.
+Vladimir Vladimirovich Abrikosov (22 October 1880 – 22 July 1966) was a Catholic priest of the Byzantine rite who converted from Russian Orthodoxy and was a member of Russian apostolate in the diaspora.

 Early years

 Abrikosov was baptized in the Russian Orthodox Church, but in his youth his attitude towards religion became critical.
 Abrikosov graduated from the 5th Moscow Gymnasium and historical-philological faculty of Moscow University, and also studied at Oxford.
 In 1905, he married his cousin Anna Abrikosova.
 For five years the couple traveled in Europe, where they became seriously interested in Catholicism.

 Conversion to Catholicism

 In 1908, Anna Abrikosova converted to Catholicism, and a year later Vladimir converted as well.
 In 1910, Abrikosov returned to Russia.
 In his apartment in Moscow, they organized meetings of intellectuals, speaking to them on religious subjects and material support for poor Catholic children.
 Abrikosov's apartment was at that time one of the main centers for the dissemination of Catholic ideas in Moscow.
-In 1913, the couple were accepted into the novitiate of the Third Order of the Dominicans.
-In the same year, during a trip to Rome, they took vows to become members of the Order and had an audience with Pope Pius X. In Russia Abrikosov practised in the Latin rite, intending to revert to the Byzantine rite when it had developed sufficiently in Russia.
+In 1913, the couple was accepted into the novitiate of the Third Order of the Dominicans.
+In the same year, during a trip to Rome, they took vows to become members of the Order and had an audience with Pope Pius X. In Russia Abrikosov practised the Latin rite, intending to revert to the Byzantine rite when it had developed sufficiently in Russia.